ctools/ctools/doc/source/users/reference_manual/cstsdist.rst

 machine.
 The maximum number of parallel processes can be set by the user through the ``nthreads`` hidden parameter.

-:ref:`cstsdist` will create an ASCII file in comma-separated value (CSV) format, containing one row per TS computation.
-The first row is a header row providing the column names.
-The following rows give the TS value, the log-likelihood values of the fit with or without the source, the number of observed and fitted events, as well as the values and errors for all fitted parameters.
+:ref:`cstsdist` will create on output a FITS file containing a table with one row per TS computation.
+The columns in the table comprise the TS value, the number of observed and fitted events, and the values and errors for all fitted parameters.

 From the output file, TS distribution plots can be generated using for example the ``show_ts_distribution.py`` script in the examples folder.
 The